 Dogs can be messy.
 They shed, they drool, they track in dirt and mud.
 Protect your car with a variety of covers and protective gear.
 A long road trip means lots of stops and lots of opportunities for your dog to track in dirt.
 Keep your car clean and damage-free with the right car gear.
 Fortunately, Kurgo comes to the rescue again!

 Kurgo Wander Loft Bed

 The cozy Kurgo Loft Wander Dog Bed is perfect for travelling.
-It has a water-resistant non-slip material, making it perfect for your pup and clean up.
+It has a water-resistant non-slip material, making it perfect for your pup and clean-up dog bed.
 The cozy bed can roll up quickly and even has a handle for carrying it during travelling.

-The Kurgo Reversible Loft Bench Seat Cover helps keep your seat protected from dirt, mud, water, and dog hair.
+The Molly Mutt Car Seat Cover helps keep your seat protected from dirt, mud, water, and dog hair.
 The seat has a durable material that is stain and water-resistant.
 It’s machine washable, making it super easy to clean up!
 This 3-in-1 cover can be used as a seat cover, a hammock, or a cargo cover.